Actindo-AG/Documentation/BigCommerce/Integration/02_Particularities.md

 **Multidimensional variants**

 Multidimensional variants are variant sets containing more than one variant option as defining attribute, for example size and color for clothes.
 The *BigCommerce* API allows creating variants by using variant options (defining attributes) and values (changeable attributes).
 However, when creating an offer, the API allows the creation of more variants than those possible with *Actindo's* pre-defined options and values.
-As a result, your customers would be able to select and order offers in the *BigCommerce* shopfront that do not exist.
+As a result, your customers would be able to select and order offers in the *BigCommerce* storefront that do not exist.

 For example, an offer is created by using the defining attributes *Size* and *Color*.
 By using these attributes, two variants are created &ndash; T-shirt-s-red (S, red) and t-shirt-m-green (M, green).
 The driver creates the following options and values:
 - Size (S, M),
 - Color (Green, Red)

-The *BigCommerce driver* of *Actindo* creates only the variants "t-shirt-s-red" and "t-shirt-m-green", but the *BigCommerce* shopfront presents all potential options and value pairings.
+The *BigCommerce driver* of *Actindo* creates only the variants "t-shirt-s-red" and "t-shirt-m-green", but the *BigCommerce* storefront presents all potential options and value pairings.
 This includes products such as t-shirt-s-green (S, green), which do not exist.
 These product variants are not only visible to the customers, but they can also order these non-existing products.

 **To do**:
-You must manage this issue by the shopfront itself.
+You must manage this issue by the storefront itself.
 In *BigCommerce*, you can access via the **/v3/catalog/products/{productId}/variants** API path all variants the driver has created.